mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 ## Technical Writing Handbook

-The Mattermost Technical Writers focus primarily on writing, editing, structuring, and maintaining technical and product documentation for Mattermost Channels, Boards, and Playbooks as well as developer documentation and the company Handbook.
-Technical Writers also work on in-product microcopy, provide editorial reviews for all documentation across the organization, and work closely with the community to improve documentation.
+Mattermost Technical Writers focus primarily on writing, editing, structuring, and maintaining Mattermost technical and product documentation, end user documentation for Mattermost Channels, Boards, and Playbooks, as well as developer documentation and the company Handbook.
+Technical Writers also manage in-product microcopy, provide editorial reviews for all documentation across the organization, and work closely with the community to improve documentation.

 ### Areas of responsibility \(AORs\)